artLoopLogo_2018.png

 Artist: Thomas Del Porte

 About: Menagerie of Traditions, an exhibit in which Thomas honors the lineage of these great artists whose bold vision shaped the language of the contemporary art world.
 Steeped in tradition, but never confined by it, he carries their influence forward.
 A symphony of line, light, color and space- his work shimmers with tension and beauty, and invites the viewer to slow down and see.
-Join us for the Art Loop reception from 5-8pm.
+Join us for evening gallery hours during Art Loop on Friday October 3rd from 5:30pm - 7:30 pm.

 Thomas Del Porte is a devoted Delaware artist and teacher whose paintings pulse with the legacy of great painters- from Cézanne to Van Gogh.
 Del Porte’s most recent work has been influenced by his time as Artist in Residence in two residencies in France.
 Del Porte’s award-winning work can be found in private collections in the United States and Europe.